softius/phlow/README.md

 ## Installation

 Phlow can be installed to your PHP project by executing the following composer command.
-Please note that currently there is no stable version available yet.
+Please note that currently there is no stable version yet available.

 ``` bash
 $ composer require softius/phlow 0.2.0